Read the book and email me when you pick your party date!

 Look at the reviews: 500+ people can't be wrong.
 This is my book that I've worked on for the past 5 years and hosted hundreds of events with.
 It is the single-best resource that is PACKED with tactical tips and the exact scripts I use.

-2 thoughts on “How To Make New Friends: Tips and Tricks”
+3 thoughts on “How To Make New Friends: Proven Strategies for Meaningful Connections”

 1. Interesting article with some good insights.
 More about how to meet people which is a needed start to make friends.
 But how do you turn chatting with someone at a yoga class into a friendship?
 There is a long distance between going to an event and having a real circle of friends that goes deeper than quaffing beers and pretzels after a kickball game.